 Counseling sessions are confidential and will not be part of your academic transcript.
-Typically, the only way someone will find out you are coming to the Counseling Center is if you share that information with them.
+Typically, the only way someone will find out you are coming to the Health & Wellness Center Center is if you share that information with them.
 You may even find that you want to tell a select number of people that you are seeking help.

 Choosing to ask for help when you are struggling is a sign of strength and maturity.
 God makes it clear that we are to seek the counsel of others when we are experiencing pain.

 Counseling typically lasts 50-60 minutes and takes place one time a week.
 However, you and your counselor might decide that you would benefit from more or less frequent appointments.
 The length of time a student will stay in counseling varies depending on the reason they sought counseling, but most students will attend counseling for 3-8 sessions.
 There is no session limit on the number of sessions you are eligible for.
 As long as you are an enrolled Geneva student, counseling is available for you.

 Counseling services are free if you are a current Geneva student, with priority given to current traditional undergraduate students.